 - 17. Layer 1 drivers are high-level drivers.
-Their interfaces are defined in <driver>.h files.
-Each file includes the low-level (layer 0) driver interface defined in <driver>\l.h.
+Their interfaces are defined in \( \driver \).h files.
+Each file includes the low-level (layer 0) driver interface defined in \( \driver \)\l.h.
 The layer 1 driver has a larger memory footprint and robust error checking that is not part of the layer 0 driver.
 The high level driver also supports more device features and interrupt driven I/O. Each function of the layer 0 driver takes the base address of the device as the first argument.
 Each function of the layer 1 driver takes an instance pointer as the first argument. - 18.
 Remove the lab1.c source file from the previous lab by selecting it under Sources in the Applications tab and pressing delete.

-Add the source file lab2a.c by right clicking on sources in the Applications tab, selecting Add File, and navigating to the code directory of your project.
+Add the source file lab2a.c by right clicking on Sources in the Applications tab, selecting Add File, and navigating to the code directory of your project.
 Before making changes to the file, a good practice is to use a source code control system to help you archive the multiple versions of your code as you change it.
 Use RCS, or another system, to archive the original file before you change it.

 Reference the device driver documentation in the Driver Reference Guide to determine the names of the device driver header files.
 The Driver Reference Guide is available in the EDK Online documentation.
-You can also browse to the drivers included in the XPS project by looking in the microblaze\0/libsrc subdirectory of the project.
-First, note that the files are copied there when you select Tools->Generate Libraries from the menus.
+You can also browse to the drivers included in the XPS project by looking in the microblaze ${0}/libsrc$ subdirectory of the project.
+First, note that the files are copied there when you select Software $\rightarrow$ Generate Libraries and BSPs from the menus.

 Make the appropriate changes to the source file such that it will compile.
-There are a number of places marked with <TO BE DONE xxx> that need to be modified.
+There are a number of places marked with $\langle TO \ BE \ DONE \rangle$ that need to be modified.
 Some of the values can be found by referencing the xparameters.h file for system-wide constant definitions.
-This header file is listed under the microblaze\0 instance in the System tab of XPS as the Generated Header.
-Double click the Generated Header item to view the file in the XPS editor.
+This header file is generated by double clicking Project: mb0\default $\rightarrow$ Processor: microblaze\0 $\rightarrow$ Generate Header: microblaze\0/include/xparameters.h in the Applications tab.

 This source code uses the GPIO driver to turn on and off the LED on the board at a visible rate.
 Save and compile the program.
-Connect to XmdStub with XMD and download the executable using XMD.
+Connect to XmdStub with XMD.
 Open XILINXPORT and use the Software Debugger to verify that the code works correctly.
-Remember to avoid using the Run submenu of the Run menu and the running man icon to run the program, due to a bug with EDK 6.3i.
+Remember to avoid using the Run submenu of the Run menu and the running man icon to run the program.